 The big problem that nobody had seemed to crack is how do clinical staff take a great idea and stop it being trampled to death by middle managers.
 We thought that there must be a way of solving this and looked at examples from all over the world, from tech incubators in Silicon Valley to social entrepreneurs in sub-saharan Africa.
 From this exploration emerged the idea of an intensive development programme to give front-line clinical staff the skills, tools and knowledge to take an idea from conception to prototype.

 We mixed together ideas about personal development, leadership development, entrepreneurism, innovation, health economics and business skills.
 We wanted to inspire people who wouldn't take "no" for an answer to speak passionately in front of boards and chief executives and be confident about pitching for hundreds of thousands of pounds.

-Dave pursued this and through a coalition of the Shaftesbury Partnership, Queens Nursing Institute and Bucks New University approached Johnson & Johnson who funded the pilot programmes.
+Dave pursued this and through a coalition that included the Queens Nursing Institute and Bucks New University approached Johnson & Johnson who funded the pilot programmes.